gcp-terraform-workshop/terraform-workshop-labs/203-module-gcp/README.md

     ]
 }
 ```
-run `terraform plan` to verify it looks correct, then run `terraform apply` to create the VPC. after review you will need to run `terraform destroy` to remove the infrastructure that was just built.
+run `terraform plan` to verify it looks correct, then run `terraform apply` to create the VPC.
+After review, you will need to run `terraform destroy` to remove the infrastructure that was just built.

 ## Part Two